AidanBugs/Obsidian/1) CWRU/In Progress/CSDS234 - Structured & Unstructured Data/HW/HW1CSDS234.md

 ## 1. Flavors of Coca Cola (such as Classic, Cherry, Zero...)
 > [!Ans]
 > Nominal, flavors are categorical and can not be ordered

 ## 2. Income of computer science students in US in 2024
 > [!Ans]
+> Ratio, income can be categorical, orderable, addable, and multiplication (meaningful 0)

 ## 3. Weights of lions in a zoo, in pounds
+> [!Ans]
+> Ratio, weight can be categorical, orderable, addable, and multiplication (meaningful 0)

 ## 4. Rating of a hotel in {Excellent, Above Average, Average, Below Average, Poor}
 > [!Ans]
 > Ordinal, ratings of a hotel are categorical, orderable, but can not be added

 ## 5. Blood Type of Human
 > [!Ans]
 > Nominal, blood types are categorical and can not be ordered

 ## 6. GINI coefficient of Asian countries
+> [!Ans]
+> Ratio, GINI coefficient has meaningful 0

 ## 7. Memory cost measured in MB of a computer program
+> [!Ans]
+> Ratio, memory costs can be categorical, oderable, additive, and multiplication (meaningful 0).

 ## 8. Processing temperatures of alloys of Aluminum in Celsius
+> [!Ans]
+> Interval, celsius can be categorical, oderable, additive but not multiplicative

 ## 9. The probability a person wins a lottery
+> [!Ans]
+> Ratio, probabilities are categorical, oderable, additive, and multiplicative (meaningful 0)

 # 2 Data Models and Types of Data
 We have seen several examples of different types of data.
 Based on your understanding, determine the proper types of the following dataset (structured, semi-structured, unstructured, ordered data, time-series data), for a given context of application scenario.
 Briefly justify your answer.
 A dataset can be assigned with multiple types, whenever applicable